Middle school teachers are trained in both the fundamentals of education and a specific

 speech-language pathologists.

-For more information on how to get your paraeducator degree at Harper, please contact
+For more information about starting your middle level education degree at Harper,

 Paraprofessional Educator Program News